 The SKCC team believes they can beat cancer.
 And, this can be made possible by people like you, whose vision, leadership, and generosity provide the catalyst needed to redefine the future of cancer care.
 With this mission, SKCC will work tirelessly, until every cancer is cured.

-The SKCC has collaborative efforts spanning five continents, including North America, South America, Europe, Asia and Australia, and more than 1,000 physicians, scientists and staff from 50 countries treat nearly 250,000 cancer patients at 30 Sidney Kimmel Cancer Network member organizations.
+The SKCC has collaborative efforts spanning five continents, including North America, South America, Europe, Asia and Australia, and more than 1,000 physicians, scientists and staff from 50 countries treat nearly 250,000 cancer patients at 14 parent institutions and 25 Sidney Kimmel Cancer Network member organizations.

 In the fight against cancer, science matters.
 From molecular breakthroughs to innovative therapies, research uncovers the cures of tomorrow, and saves lives today.
 At the Sidney Kimmel Cancer Center (SKCC) at Jefferson, science is the foundation of everything.
 From the bench to the bedside, the SKCC’s dedicated faculty of over 150 physicians and researchers are committed to solving the medical mysteries of cancer.